-Richard Šveda studied at the Conservatory in Bratislava and at the Universität für Musik und darstellende Kunst in Graz and took part in master classes of Ks.
-Peter Dvorsky, Ks.
-Deborah Polaski, Ks.
-Franz Grundheber, David Syrus, Gundula Hintz, Jean Henschel, Zlatica Livorová and Dagmar Livorová.
+Baritone Richard Šveda studied opera singing at the State Conservatory in Bratislava.
+He continued his studies at the Kunst Universität fur Musik und darstellende Kunst in Graz, Austria, and also continued improving his art of singing at international singing classes with Peter Dvorský, Deborah Polaski, Franz Grundheber, David Syrus, Boris Statsenko, Zlatica and Dagmar Livorová.

 Richard Šveda was successful at several international vocal competitions at home and abroad, namely Antonín Dvořák International Vocal Competition, Mikuláš Schneider-Trnavský International Vocal Competition, Francisco Viñas International Singing Competition in Barcelona, International Hans Gabor Belvedere Singing Competition in Vienna, and Emmerich Smola Föderpreis in Baden-Baden.

 Richard Šveda′s core repertoire consists mainly of characters of Mozart′s operas: Don Giovanni (“Don Giovanni”), Conted′Almaviva (“Le Nozze di Figaro”), Papageno (“DieZauberflöte”), Guglielmo (“Cosi fan tutte”).

 Performances in the Dortmund Opera House, Aalto Theatre in Essen, Theatre in Klagenfurt and Semperoper in Dresden, and performances with the Slovak Philharmonic Orchestra in Bratislava, Prague Chamber Orchestra at the Janáček international music festival in Ostrava, and Limburgs Symfonie Orkest at Concertgebow in Amsterdam, as well as concert in the Musikvereinsall in Vienna belong to the impressiveconcert and stage performances of Richard Šveda.